FileFighter/filefighter.github.io/_posts/2021-05-06-Refactoring.md

 Many refactoring steps that are described in the book can actually be done by your IDE instead of performing them manually.
 Following, we will demonstrate you some of them in IntelliJ IDEA:

-The rename action can even suggest you some sane names for variables to you, pretty cool.
+The rename action can even suggest some sane names for variables to you, pretty cool.
 <figure>
 <img src="/assets/images/blog-16/rename.png"/>
 </figure>